 \subsection{Datasets}

-The evaluation of our method is performed on two mocap datasets, namely BMLrub and MoVi, from The Motion Capture as Surface Shapes (AMASS) Archive \citep{mahmood2019amass}.
-AMASS provides high-quality 3D human mocap data that is aligned using SMPL model\citep{SMPL:2015}.\\
+The evaluation of our method is performed on three MoCap datasets, namely Babel, BMLrub, and MoVi, from the AMASS Archive \citep{mahmood2019amass}.
+AMASS provides high-quality 3D human MoCap data that is aligned using SMPL model \citep{SMPL:2015}.\\

+\textbf{Babel} \citep{punnakkal2021babel}: stands out as one of the largest 3D MoCap databases, combining data derived from 15 datasets from the AMASS archive.
+Babel includes 43.5 hours of recordings that encapsulate over 250 distinct action categories, performed by more than 346 subjects.
+In our study, we select the most dominant 60-class subset, resulting in 21,653 sequences with single-class labels.
+These sequences exhibit a diverse range of frames/objects, varying from a few to thousands of frames, with each object composed of 6,980 vertices. \\

-\textbf{BMLrub} \citep{troje2002bmldecomposing}: contains sequences of 111 people, 50 males and 61 females, performing twenty actions, in total of 3061 actions, performed over $522.69$ minutes.
-Each sequence consists of 200 to 2500 human shaped objects (frames) of $6980$ vertices.
-In this work we remove two actions that are represented by less than 3 samples.\\
+\textbf{BMLrub} \citep{troje2002bmldecomposing}: contains sequences of 111 individuals, comprising 50 males and 61 females, performing twenty actions, in a total of $3061$ actions performed over a duration of $522.69$ minutes.
+Each sequence consists of 200 to 2500 human-shaped objects (frames) of $6980$ vertices.
+In this work, we remove two actions that are represented by less than 3 samples.\\

-\textbf{MoVi} \citep{ghorbani2021movi}: contains sequences of 86 people, $29$ males and $57$ females, performing a collection of $20$ predefined everyday actions and sports movements, and one self-chosen movement.
-The dataset is composed of a total of $1864$ actions, performed over $174.39$ minutes.
-Each sequence consists of a mean of 150 to 2000 human shaped objects (frames) of $6980$ vertices.
-The random self-chosen movement is removed for each subject.
+\textbf{MoVi} \citep{ghorbani2021movi}: contains sequences of 86 individuals, comprising $29$ males and $57$ females, performing a collection of $20$ predefined everyday actions and sports movements, along with one self-chosen movement.
+The dataset includes a total of $1864$ actions performed over a duration of $174.39$ minutes.
+Each sequence consists of an average of 150 to 2000 human-shaped objects (frames) of $6980$ vertices.
+We remove the "random" self-chosen movement for each subject in our analysis.